microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 1. You will be taken to the emulator's built-in landing page
 1. The purchase token is passed to the landing page as a query string parameter
 1. When it loads, the landing page automatically calls the `resolve API` to decode the token
-1. A few key token properties are displayed on the page
+1. Key token properties are displayed on the page
-1. Click on the `Activate subscription` button to call the `activate API`
+1. Click the `Activate subscription` button to call the `activate API`
-1. You should see a message indicating a OK / 200 response
+1. You should see a message indicating a `200 OK` status response
 1. Navigate to the `Subscriptions` page to see your new subscription has been activated

 #### Exercise the APIs manually

-1. Click on the `Copy to clipboard` button in the Token area (**not** the JSON result)
+1. Click the `Copy to clipboard` button in the Token area (**not** the JSON result)
 1. This copies the base64 encoded purchase token to the clipboard
 1. Call the `resolve API` to resolve (decode) the purchase token
    1. This repo includes helpers to call the emulated APIs using the REST Client extension for VS Code